-The chairman will be elected by the Council annually.
-The chairman will have the following responsibilities:
+The Chairman will be elected by the Council annually.
+The Chairman will have the following responsibilities:-

-- 1. to uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - 2. to preside over meetings of the Council in an impartial fashion so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - 3. to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which members who do not sit on policy committees or hold committee chairmanships are able to hold the members of the policy committees and committee chairmen to account; - 4. to promote public involvement in the Council's activites; - 5. to be the conscience of the council; and - 6. to attend such civic and ceremonial functions as the Council and he/she determines appropriate.
+- 1. to uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - 2. to preside over meetings of the Council in an impartial fashion so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Members who do not sit on Policy Committees or hold Committee chairs are able to hold the Members of the Policy Committees and Committee Chairmen to account; - 4. to promote public involvement in the Council's activities; - 5. to be the conscience of the Council; and - 6. to attend such civic and ceremonial functions as the Council and he/she determines appropriate.

-Article 6 - Overview and Scrutiny Committees
+Article 6 - Overview and Scrutiny Committee (Review Committee)